Eternali/fullcolor/README.rst

  * allows users to extend color modes to print in (modifying the Tmode enum will automatically update the Color classes slots)
  * reset terminal color
  * has a default set of colors for simple use cases
+ * has some common functions to demonstrate use (currently this just includes a rainbow function)

 USAGE: